 Voice of Sports – Performance Award 2003 from Western Union

 Britain’s Ethnic Minority Federation at the Bank of England, Partnership Awards 1999.

 BGA Gospel Awards – Best Media 1980s.

-As we mark our 35th anniversary, The Voice is proud to champion diversity across the UK and celebrate black excellence in all industries.
+The Voice is proud to champion diversity across the UK and celebrate black excellence in all industries.